Bird Watching in Flores

 Kelimutu National Park in Flores

-One of the signboards at Kelimutu National Park, Flores
+One of the signboards at Kelimutu National Park, Flores.

 Kelimutu National Park - Near Ende and Maumere, you can spot montane endemics like Bare-throated Whistler, Flores Green Pigeon, Dark-backed Imperial Pigeon, Crested Dark-eye, Ruddy Cuckoo Dove and Five-coloured Munia.
-The best is to trek using the general path all the way to the peak.
+The best is to trek using the general path to the peak.
 It takes about 20-30 minutes to trek up.

 What Kind of Birds Are Found in Flores?

-But Flores is also home to many endemics like the Flores Crow and Flores Green Pigeon just to name a couple.
+Because Flores is an island and sits between specific flyways, you can see lots of migrating birds here during their flyby.
+But Flores is also home to many endemics like the Flores Crow and Flores Green Pigeon, just to name a couple.

 Check the Flores Bird List below for endemics.
 Varieties include coastal birds, lowland birds, hill birds, sub-montane forest birds, montane birds, raptors and even unique birds.